davidthings/mocad/tutorial/tutorial.md

 ![]( images/chapter5_3_a.png)

+Moving using the ```originPosition``` obviously should do exactly nothing.

-Now - define a position that has no change in location, but flips things around the Z axis
+Now - define a position that has no change in location, but flips things around the X axis by 180 degrees.

 ```
 flipPosition = [ [ 0, 0, 0 ], [ 1, 0, 0 ], 180 ];